millenomi/mover-mini-binaries/README.md

 Following this section are update news.
 Look below them for a quick start on the use of this library.

+# Update: Oct 5th, 2010

+`MvrEngine` has partial telemetry (logging) support now, and will log many (but not all) interesting events.

+Fixed a bug where a `MvrTable` could become unexpectedly detached from its window. `MvrTable`s should now no longer unattach themselves from the window they're initialized with, but will still not show themselves if then `show` or `showByAddingItem:` method is invoked while the window is hidden.

 # Update: Oct 2nd, 2010

 ## The TL;DR